how-to-open-science/knowledge-base/content/change/contribute.md

     extend the section [ section ], and a good question header would be [ question? ].
 Would you consider adding a page like this?

-    I've done some searching, and I think [ ] would make good resources that are relatively stable and cater to the practical needs of our fellow researchers. [ I'm extra-awesome and have summarized their main contributions, which are ... ]
+    (*Optionally:* I've done some searching, and I think [ ] would make good resources that are relatively stable and cater to the practical needs of our fellow researchers. [ I'm extra-awesome and have summarized their main contributions, which are ... ])

     I understand that we're all super-busy and working hard, so feel free to take some time if you need to, but I'd really appreciate to